-- 8.1 Parents are often very welcoming of support and information from the school about supporting their children's emotional and mental health.
-To support parents, we will: - Highlight sources of information and support about common mental health issues on our school website. - Ensure that all parents are aware of who to talk to, and how to go about this, if they have concerns about their own child or a friend of their child. - Make our mental health policy easily accessible to parents. - Share ideas about how parents can support positive mental health in their children through our regular information evenings. - Keep parents informed about the mental health topics their children are learning about in PSE and share ideas for extending and exploring this learning at home. - When possible, offer workshops for parents to attend regarding mental health concerns and practice. - 8.2 Parents and staff members may also struggle with their mental health.
+8.1 - Parents are often very welcoming of support and information from the school about supporting their children's emotional and mental health.
+To support parents, we will:

+- Highlight sources of information and support about common mental health issues on our school website. - Ask parents/carers to inform us of any mental health needs their child is experiencing, so we can offer the right support. - Engaging with parents/carers to understand their mental health and wellbeing issues, as well as that of their child, and support them accordingly to make sure there is holistic support for them and their child. - Ensure that all parents are aware of who to talk to, and how to go about this, if they have concerns about their own child or a friend of their child. - Make our mental health policy easily accessible to parents.

+- Share ideas about how parents can support positive mental health in their children through our regular information evenings. - Keep parents informed about the mental health topics their children are learning about in PSHE and share ideas for extending and exploring this learning at home. - Encourage parents/carers to make contact their GP in the first instance.
+Other external organisations, Samaritans, Mind, Young Minds, Kooth - When possible, offer workshops for parents to attend regarding mental health concerns and practice.

+8.2 - Parents and staff members may also struggle with their mental health.
 Caregiving and teaching can both be emotionally demanding jobs and it is important to ensure that care is taken around personal wellbeing.
-The following resources can be helpful for parents and staff members to support with their own mental health. - GP The NHS offers a variety of therapeutic interventions to assist with mental health problems. - The Safeguarding Newsletter. - Seek advice from our school counsellor.
+The following resources can be helpful for parents and staff members to support with their own mental health.

+- GP The NHS offers a variety of therapeutic interventions to assist with mental health problems. - The Safeguarding Newsletter. - Seek advice from our school counsellor. - EAP Employee Assistance Programme 08000 856 148
-9. Teaching about Mental Health

-The skills, knowledge and understanding needed by our students to keep themselves and others physically and mentally healthy and safe are included as part of our developmental PSE and Wellbeing curriculum.

-9.1 The specific content of lessons will be determined by the specific needs of the cohort we are teaching but there will always be an emphasis on enabling students to develop the skills, knowledge, understanding, language and confidence to seek help, as needed, for themselves or others.
-We will follow the PSHE Association Guidance to ensure that we teach mental health and emotional wellbeing issues in a safe and sensitive manner which helps rather than harms.
+9. Supporting Peers

+Watching a friend experience poor mental health can be very challenging for students.
+Students may also be at risk of learning and developing unhealthy coping mechanisms from each other.

+We will offer support to all students impacted by mental health directly and indirectly.
+We will review the support offered on a case-by-case basis.
+Support might include:

+- Strategies they can use to support their friends

+- Things they should avoid doing/saying

+- Warning signs to look out for

+- Signposting to sources of external support

+10. Whole school approach to promoting mental health awareness

+10.1 Mental health is taught in PSHE

+We follow the PSHE Association Guidance teaching mental health and emotional wellbeing.

+Students are taught to:

+- Develop healthy coping strategies

+- Challenge misconceptions around mental health

+- Understand their own emotional state

+- Keep themselves safe

+For more information, see our PSHE curriculum.

+10.2 Creating a positive atmosphere around mental health

+Staff will create an open culture around mental health by:

+- Discussing mental health with students in order to break down stigma. - Encouraging students to disclose when their mental health is deteriorating.

-10. Managing disclosures
+11. Managing disclosures